بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 The Community Care Education Society of Alberta is a not-for-profit incorporated under the Alberta Societies Act.

-Four of our five founding members are Muslim sisters aged 55 and older.
+Five of our six founding members are Muslim sisters aged 55 and older.
 This care and outreach work was already happening — through their own time, their own vehicles, and their own hearts — before any application was written.

 Co-Facilitator — curriculum, content design & English delivery